Sensor Quickstart Guide

 Start the sensor

 Your Voyant sensor does not start the laser and data stream on boot.
 Instead, the sensor waits for your command.
-To start the sensor, simply run:
+To start the sensor, run this command in your terminal (if you are using Docker, this should be from within the container):

 voyant_lidar_client --endpoint start